MedPath

 Brief Summary

-This study is designed to evaluate the efficacy and safety of eltrombopag when added to r-ATG and CsA in treatment naive East-Asian adult and pediatric patients with SAA.
+This study was designed to evaluate the efficacy and safety of eltrombopag when added to r-ATG and CsA in treatment naive East-Asian adult and pediatric patients with severe aplastic anemia (SAA).

 Detailed Description